 Some of the best foods for linoleic acid are sunflower seeds, sesame and pumpkin seeds (and cold-pressed oils from these sources), almonds, pecans and walnuts.
 Plants such as borage and evening primrose contain a direct source of GLA – a fatty acid one step down from linoleic acid.

-Some of the best foods for Omega 3 fatty acids are oily fish in salmon, mackerel, tuna and herring.
-These are particularly high in both EPA and DHA – Omega 3 fatty acids which are very important for brain and heart health.
+Some of the best foods for Omega 3 fatty acids are oily fish, salmon, mackerel, tuna and herring.
+These are exceptionally high in both EPA and DHA – Omega 3 fatty acids, crucial for brain and heart health.

 If healthy, you can make prostaglandins from linoleic acid and alpha-linolenic acid.
 Still, if you have a history of allergies in your family, you may be atopic and have a problem with the conversion.
 In this case, supplementation of GLA may be appropriate.

 Some essential vitamins and minerals act as co-factors for fatty acid conversion; a deficiency of these nutrients can inhibit prostaglandin formation.
 Ensure your diet is high in Vitamin B6, magnesium, biotin, calcium and zinc.
-Avoid trans-fats, coffee and alcohol – all of which inhibit essential fatty acid metabolism.
+Avoid trans-fats, coffee and alcohol – all inhibiting essential fatty acid metabolism.

 Balance of Omega 3 and 6 fatty acids is critical to prostaglandin metabolism.
 Omega 3 fats help drive the Omega 6 pathway.